Boris Sagal: Early life and career

-Sagal directed the 1971 science fiction film The Omega Man, starring Charlton Heston in the lead role, and The Dream Makers.
+Among Sagal's credits for the big screen are the 1965 Elvis Presley film Girl Happy, the 1971 science fiction film The Omega Man, starring Charlton Heston in the lead role, and The Dream Makers.

 There is a directing fellowship in his name at the Williamstown Theatre Festival in Massachusetts.

 Shortly before his death, Sagal's miniseries Masada aired on ABC.

 Personal life

-Sagal was Ukrainian-Jewish.
-He was the father of Katey, Joey, David, Jean and Liz with his first wife, Sara Zwilling, who died in 1975.
-Norman Lear, who was a friend of Boris and was also made godfather to Katey, introduced Boris and Sara when Sara was his script supervisor while he wrote for The Martin and Lewis Show, as both Katey and Norman acknowledged in 2016.
+Sagal was the father of Katey, Joey, David, Jean and Liz with his first wife, Sara Zwilling, who died in 1975.
 His second wife was Marge Champion, to whom he was married from January 1, 1977, until his death.

 Death

-Sagal was killed in an accident during production of the miniseries World War III, when he was partially decapitated by walking into the tail rotor blades of a helicopter in the parking lot of the Timberline Lodge in Oregon.
+Sagal was killed in an accident during production of the miniseries World War III, when he was partially decapitated by walking into the tail rotor blades of a helicopter in the parking lot of Timberline Lodge in Oregon.
 An investigation revealed that he turned the wrong way after exiting the helicopter.
 He died five hours later in a Portland hospital.

 He is buried at Forest Lawn Memorial Park.